-- This project is running on Wednesdays (at present, and times when the clinic is usually closed), so will not interfere with DVI’s work with at-risk children and youth.
+- This project is running two shifts per week, and does not interfere with DVI’s work with at-risk children and youth.

-- Needy elderly with only a few teeth or no teeth will be provided with free full dentures in the first stage, to fill the greatest need.
+- Needy elderly with only a few teeth or no teeth are being provided with free full and partial dentures, as well as denture repair, to fill the greatest need.

-- In the second stage of the project, volunteer dentists may be able to perform extractions, fillings, root canals, crowns, and surgery, under the supervision of Dr. Palmon; however she will be personally responsible for prosthodontic treatment that requires continuity of care, such as dentures and partial bridges.
+- As of 2018, volunteer dentists are performing preliminary treatment prior to dentures, including extractions, fillings, root canals, crowns, and surgery, under the supervision of Dr. Palmon; however she is personally responsible for all prosthodontic treatment that requires continuity of care, such as dentures and partial bridges.